zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    :zeek:see:`zeek_init`.

-   :t: The time at with the Zeek-termination process started.
+   :param t: The time at with the Zeek-termination process started.

    .. zeek:see:: zeek_init zeek_done